 Campaigning for change – national level advocacy

-Our partner Studies in Poverty and Inequality Institute (SPII)'s advocacy was key to the country's first-ever national minimum wage legislation in 2018.
+The advocacy of our partner Studies in Poverty and Inequality Institute (SPII)'s was key to the country's first-ever national minimum wage legislation in 2018.
 SPII was the community constituency chief negotiator, and through strategic discussions with the government, business and organised labour achieved a higher rate than initially tabled.
 Currently, SPII are calling for this to become a decent living wage.
-Previously, SPII was behind a successful campaign to reduce the old age pension qualifying age from 65 to 60, benefitting millions of people.

 The Economic Justice Network (EJN), played a central role in supporting the South African government to set up an inter-governmental body on tax, which will help to combat illicit financial flows out of Africa.